 Interviewing David Bazan is a bit of a pointless venture.
 It’s not that he’s tight-lipped or uninteresting (far from it), it’s that anyone reading this article can buy a ticket to his show and ask him whatever question he or she wants—during the show.
 The former Pedro The Lion frontman has made the Q&A session a staple of his set, weaving lively discourse with the audience between his soulful, narrative-based indie rock.
 The bastard has cut out the middle man (us).
 Nevertheless, The A.V.
-Club thought it prudent to check in with Bazan for a one-on-one chat before his show at the Turf Club on Wednesday, to talk about his new record, his house show tour, and what the deal is with his Q&As.
+Club thought it prudent to check in with Bazan for a one-on-one chat before his show with S. Carey at Johnny Brenda's Thursday.

 The A.V.
 Club: Have you always taken questions during shows, or was there a conscious point when that started happening?

 David Bazan: In 2000 I was on tour with TW Walsh.
 We were playing at the Knitting Factory in New York and he did it during his set.
 During an awkward moment, he just said, “Any questions?”
 And it was so arresting to me.
 I asked him, “What is that?”
 I figured it was just him being witty and deadpan.
 But he said, “Well it’s kind of this thing that Shellac does.”
 Their thing is more of a challenge for them to stump them, because they have encyclopedic knowledge of all things, between Bob [Weston] and Steve [Albini].
 I started doing it after that, 'cause it is funny on one level, but it also occasionally fosters some pretty entertaining interaction with people.